meithecatte/compilercrim.es/content/bootstrap/throw-catch/index.md

 I couldn't actually find any guidance on how these are typically picked for application-specific exceptions.
 If I had to guess, one'd start with small positive integers, rather than at `-4096` going down.
-For what it's worth, [Miniforth's extended exception mechanism][exception-context] sidesteps this by using memory addresses as identifiers.
+For what it's worth, [Miniforth's extended exception mechanism][next post] sidesteps this by using memory addresses as identifiers.

 Anyway, throwing an exception looks exactly like what you'd expect: